ASUS-AICS/LibMultiLabel/README.md

 # LibMultiLabel — a Library for Multi-label Text Classification

 LibMultiLabel is a library for binary, multi-class, and multi-label classification.
-It has the following functionalities a simple command line tool with the following functionalities
+It has the following functionalities

 - end-to-end services from raw texts to final evaluation/analysis
 - support for common neural network architectures and linear classifiers